KastKing Braided Fishing Line

 If you want the best braided fishing line that is designed for extra small diameters, the KastKing SuperPower is your answer.
 It is liked by both professionals and amateurs are their braided fishing line of choice.
-First and foremost, it has high tensile strength of 65-150 pounds with 8 strands combined to make one line.
-These 8 strands are wrapped in a way to create a tight thin line, and has a smaller diameter compared to other braided fishing lines.
+First and foremost, it has a high tensile strength of 65-150 pounds with 8 strands combined to make one line.
+These 8 strands are wrapped in a way to create a tight thin line and have a smaller diameter compared to other braided fishing lines.

 Power Pro Spectra Fiber Braided Fishing Line

-The Power Pro Spectra is a well known brand in the fishing line industry.
+The Power Pro Spectra is a well-known brand in the fishing line industry.
 It is the best braided fishing line if you are looking for a very sensitive line.
-The Power Pro has a three end braided construction, which gives it zero stretch and being ultrasensitive.
+The Power Pro has a three-end braided construction, which gives it zero stretches and is ultrasensitive.
 With this line, you will detect the smallest bites and hookups.

 There will be some color bleeding, but it is not that big of a deal.
 Also for the equivalent strength in monofilament, the Power Pro has a smaller diameter, so you can fit more onto your reel and have the same tensile strength.
 We really like the fact that it has a narrower line, which reduces drag wherever you are.
 When you cast this line, drag is reduced through the air and results in a farther cast.
 It also leads to more bottom time as tides and waves create less drag on the line.